 Lafleur also was honored with the Lester B. Pearson Award (now called the Ted Lindsay Award) three times as the NHL MVP, as voted by the players.

 The first NHL player to score at least 50 goals and 100 points in six consecutive seasons, Lafleur remains atop a number of Canadiens all-time lists.
 He is the leader in regular-season points (1,246), assists (728) and single-season points (136, holding the first through sixth places in that category).
-He has the most 40-goal, 50-goal and 100-point seasons (six each), shares the lead in single-season goals (60, with Steve Shutt) and game-winning goals in a season (12, with Yvan Cournoyer) and leads in game-winning goals overall (93).
+He has the most 40-goal, 50-goal and 100-point seasons (six each), shares the lead in single-season goals (60, with Steve Shutt) and leads in game-winning goals in a season (13) and in a career (94).